Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

-An employee who works on an official holiday is entitled to either salary for such day plus an additional overtime pay equal to at least 25% of such pay, or an additional rest day.
+An employee who works on an official holiday is entitled either to salary for such day plus additional overtime pay equal to at least 25% of such pay, or to an additional rest day.

 Although an employer may terminate an employment contract by notice, the Supreme Court has held that termination should be based on a legal justification.